Murugan Temple, Saluvankuppam: Architecture

-The temple is dedicated to the Tamil deity Murugan and faces north.
+The temple is dedicated to the Tamil Hindu deity Murugan and faces north.
 The garbhagriha or sanctum sanctorum is 2 metres long and 2.2 metres wide and is made of 27 courses of bricks.
 The bricks used are similar to the ones used in other Sangam age sites such as Puhar, Urayur, Mangudi and Arikamedu.
 A stone vel is positioned at the entrance of the shrine.
 During the excavations, a terracotta plaque depicting a Kuravai Koothu, a dance which is mentioned in the 1st century CE Tamil epic Silappadhikaram, was discovered.
 Sathyamoorthy feels that there may not have been any idol in the square garbhagriha as it is too small to house one.
 The temple is surrounded by a prakara or a compound wall dating from the Sangam period.
 According to Thirumoorthy, the shrine is "the biggest brick temple complex dating to the pre-Pallava period".

 The temple is built on a cushion of alluvium on which a layer of man-made bricks were laid.
 On top of this were another four layers of man-made bricks separated by four layers of laterite.
 There were two types of bricks used: large-sized laterite bricks of the Sangam period and thin, tabular bricks of a later age.
 The bricks were plastered together with lime.